codesipcoffee/restvertx/README.md

 ```

 ##### Feature #2: Enable CORS
 Great for cross-IDE development.
 Are you transferring your web application code from one IDE to another because you prefer one for web development and the other for your Vertx endpoints?
-Do you want to serve files with node in one IDE while editing your Vertx java files in Eclipse?
+Do you want to serve files with node in one IDE while running your Vertx service endpoints in Eclipse on a different port?

-Simply call CORS.allowAll() in your App setup before the ending request handler, or else use the CORS annotation to open up a specific handling method
+Simply call CORS.allowAll() in your App setup before the request handlers in your verticle, or else use the CORS annotation to open up a specific handling method

 Example: <span style="color:red"> enable CORS for a specific method:</span>